FAQ & Camper Tips

 Other Kinds of Classes

-This may be primarily a 5-string banjo camp, but we do also offer full-time instruction in guitar and old-time fiddle.
+This may be primarily a 5-string banjo camp, but we do also offer full-time instruction in guitar, old-time fiddle, and (new this year!) mandolin.

 Recording Devices